viksaraw/PCMLAI_Project1/README.md

 ![Compare the acceptance rates](https://github.com/viksaraw/PCMLAI_Project1-Pictures/blob/main/CP-Prob5-Pic3.png)

-## Problem 6 Compare the acceptance rates between those drivers who:<br>
+## Problem.
+6 Compare the acceptance rates between those drivers who:<br>

 - go to bars more than once a month, had passengers that were not a kid, and were not widowed OR
 - go to bars more than once a month and are under the age of 30 OR